MichiMaestre/Traffic-Sign-Recognition-for-Autonomous-Cars/README.md

 This project is focused mainly in the computer vision aspect of it, a crucial module.
 If an automated car is going to drive around unpredictable environments, it has to be able to perceive and detect every small detail that surrounds it.
 Since tests were needed, the algorithm ewas developed using ROS and tested in a robot.
 The chosen robot is a Turtlebot 2.

 The robot will be driving around a simulated world, searching for traffic signs with its camera.
-Any time a traffic sign is recognized, the vision algorithm will send to the robot a command on how does it have to react to that sign.
-For example, if the robot finds a "turn left" sign, it will sop in from of the sign and turn to the left instead of continue going forward or turning to another direction.
+Any time a traffic sign is recognized, the vision algorithm will send a command to the robot telling it how does it have to react to that sign.
+For example, if the robot finds a "turn left" sign, it will stop in front of the sign and turn to the left instead of continue going forward or turning to another direction.

 The project was developed using ROS Kinetic, C++ and OpenCV 3.2.0.
 The following subsection of the Overview will explain the pipeline of the algorithm step by step.